uz-gaz/Tertimuss/README.md

 $ conda install -c conda-forge ffmpeg progress
 ```

-# Usage
+## Usage
 Once you have filled the requirements listed in the above section and have downloaded the repository, place in the project root folder.

 There are two python Scripts, one for the Command Line Interface and other for the Graphical User Interface.

-## Command Line Interface
+### Command Line Interface
 To launch the Command Line Interface execute the script called cli_launcher.py.

+main/ui/cli/input_schema/global-schema.json

 This script takes two arguments
-- -f, --file: Path where find the JSON simulation description file.
-This file must accomplish the JSON SCHEMA specification located in ./cli/input-schema/input-schema.json (some examples are located in ./tests/cli)
+- -f, --file: Path where find the JSON simulation description file
 - -v, --verbose \[Optional\] : Display simulation progress and execution time

 ```bash
 $ python cli_launcher.py
 ```

+You can find a description of the JSON input file in [JSON-Schema](https://json-schema.org/) format at [./main/ui/cli/input_schema/global-schema.json](./main/ui/cli/input_schema/global-schema.json).

+Some examples are located in [./tests/cli/](./tests/cli).

-## Graphical User Interface
+### Graphical User Interface
 To launch the Graphical User Interface execute the script called gui_launcher.py.

 ```bash
 $ python gui_launcher.py
 ```

-# For developers only
+## For developers only
-## Modifications in the schema to validate the input of the CLI
+### Modifications in the schema to validate the input of the CLI
 Each time you modify any file of the schema to validate the input, you must recompile it:
 ```bash
 $ cd main/ui/common/json_ref_parser
 $ npm run parse-json ../../cli/input_schema/global-schema.json ../../cli/input_schema/input-schema.json
 ```

-## Modifications on the GUI
+### Modifications on the GUI
 To modify the GUI is recommended to use the Qt Designer.

 To launch it execute the following command: